Skip to Content

 • If references are needed, use professors who know you.
 Ask them early and provide them with a stamped, addressed envelope to make the task easy.

-• Complete and submit the Free Application for Federal Student Aid (FAFSA).
 Make sure to include the institution codes for all of the colleges or universities to which you plan to apply.
 The key to maximizing financial aid is applying early and meeting all of the deadlines!

-• Meet with your current college advisor to discuss future plans.
 If you are planning to transfer the next semester, find out from your advisor what you need to do to leave your current institution and transfer to another.
 If you are working toward an associate degree, verify your eligibility to graduate and discuss what you need to do next to earn your degree.

-• Complete transferable coursework at your current institution.
+Complete transferable coursework at your current institution

-• Attend new student orientation sessions or use online orientation tools to become familiar with your new college or university.
+Become familiar with your new college or university.
 Be sure to request maps, directories, tour information and other essentials.

-• Register for classes at your transfer institution.
+Register for classes